wonderpush/wonderpush-cordova-sdk/README.md

 #### b) Use WonderPush features

-See our [Android guide: Using the SDK in your Android application](https://www.wonderpush.com/docs/android/getting-started#android-getting-started-using-sdk) or [iOS guide: Using the SDK in your iOS application](https://www.wonderpush.com/docs/ios/getting-started#ios-getting-started-using-sdk) for guidance about using our features.
+See our [Cordova guide: Using the SDK in your Cordova application](https://www.wonderpush.com/docs/cordova/getting-started#cordova-getting-started-using-sdk) for guidance about using our features.

 These methods do the same thing as in the Android/iOS version: